 It’s way hard to find parking (generally the most crowded period).

-3) Advantages of hiking to Canyon Overlook at sunset:
+3) Advantages of hiking to the Zion Canyon Overlook trail during sunset:

 - You’ll see the best views of the Canyon Overlook in my opinion.